KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 The input to the *Profiles layer* is a profiles file that is using the flexible JSON syntax.
 The profiles file format is defined by a formal JSON schema, so any profiles file may be verified to be correct using freely available JSON validators.
 Examination of the schema file reveals the extent of parameters that are available for configuration.

-To use the Profiles Layer Vulkan version 1.0 and the `VK_KHR_get_physical_device_properties2` extension are required.
+To use the Profiles Layer Vulkan version 1.1 is required.

 Example of a *Profiles layer* JSON profiles file: [VP_LUNARG_test_structure_simple.json](https://github.com/KhronosGroup/Vulkan-Profiles/blob/master/profiles/test/data/VP_LUNARG_test_structure_simple.json)